 All children residing in Paulding County are required to enroll in the school of the attendance area in which they reside, unless special authorization is given by the Superintendent or designee.
 Attendance areas (school zones) are designated by the Board of Education.
 These attendance areas are advertised prior to August 1 of every school year.
 Beginning with the 2009-2010 school year, parents of students enrolled in a public elementary or secondary school in Georgia may elect to enroll their child in a school that is located within the school system in which the student resides other than the one to which the student has been assigned, providing the school has classroom space available after its assigned students have been enrolled (House Bill 251).
 Applications will be made available in March and will be open for approximately two weeks.
 Please check the Paulding County School District website for dates and application.
-Hardship School Transfer applications are accepted after the second week in April for the following school year and require board approval.
 Hardship School Transfer applications are available at www.paulding.k12.ga.us on the Operations Department page.